 People who opt-out slow it down

-Some agents have a code name for people who opt out of the full-body scan.
-They were called ‘Tulips’ and were people TSA agents would get particularly annoyed about.
+Some agents have a code name for people who would opt out of the full-body scan.
+They were called “Tulips” and they’re people TSA agents would get particularly annoyed about.
 Since 2013, they no longer use the x-ray scanners and use radio waves instead.

 This means it is nowhere near as invasive as it used to be.
-The reason they get annoyed is because this slows everything down, causing pile-ups, and they’re not sure the passenger even understands why.
+The reason they used to get annoyed is because this would slow everything down, causing pile-ups, and they’re not sure the passenger even understood why.

 Checking you out